Major Fishing Rivers

-Fishery: Both the mountain sections (upstream from Lynchburg) and the piedmont sections (between Lynchburg and Richmond) offer excellent smallmouth bass fishing; other species include channel catfish, flathead catfish, and various sunfish species (redbreast, bluegill, and rock bass).
-Muskies are also annually stocked; these fish are scarce, with most muskies found upstream of Lynchburg.
+Fishery: Both the mountain sections (upstream from Lynchburg) and the piedmont sections (between Lynchburg and Richmond) offer smallmouth bass and excellent muskie fishing; other species include channel catfish, flathead catfish, and various sunfish species (redbreast, bluegill, and rock bass).

 Access: Canoeing is the best way to access the river; jet motor and jon boats can also be used at some access points; numerous sites are available; see the website.
 Bank and wade fishing access is available throughout.

 Fishery: A nationally recognized largemouth bass fishery; upstream from Hopewell, largemouth fishing is best in old river channels and abandoned gravel pits; downstream from Hopewell to Hog Island, bass fishing is most productive in larger tributary creeks and large expanses of vegetated tidal flats.
-The tidal James also provides the best fishing for blue catfish in the state, with hundreds of 30- to 60-pound fish caught each year; good crappie fishing in oxbows upstream of Hopewell; and white perch throughout the river.
-Returning adult American shad from a stocking restoration program, along with a healthy run of hickory shad, have created a very popular spring fishery within the Fall Line from late March through early May.
-Anadromous striped bass (“rockfish”) fishing has been excellent in the vicinity of the I-95 Bridge in Richmond.
+The tidal James also provides the best fishing for blue catfish in the state; good crappie fishing in oxbows upstream of Hopewell; and white perch throughout the river.
+A healthy run of hickory shad has created a very popular spring fishery within the Fall Line from late March through early May; and anadromous striped bass (“rockfish”) fishing is seasonally excellent in the vicinity of the I-95 Bridge in Richmond during the same timeframe.